A freelance bid checklist helps you send out killer proposals to your clients. The truth is first impressions matter.

-A bid is the cover letter you use to make a first impression on a client.
+Your bid is the cover letter you use to make a first impression on a client.
 So, it’s wise to take time when preparing it.

-It is therefore important to pay attention to the way you craft one.
-You put your best foot forward.
+It is, therefore, vital to pay attention to the way you craft your bid.
+You have to put your best foot forward.

-Are you a writer?
-Ensure you weed out every typo in there.
+Of priority, as a writer, ensure you weed out every typo in there.

-- Thank the client for sharing out their job.
+- First of all, thank the client for sharing out their job.
 Offer a form of salutation that’s not too formal.

-- At the best, address the client by their name
+- Secondly, at best, address the client by their name

-- Show a value addition process that benefits the client
+- Thirdly, show a value addition process that benefits the client

-- As much as you craft the bid, let it remove the “You” from the narrative- focus on the customer/ client.
+- Fourth, as much as you craft the bid, let it remove the “You” from the narrative- focus on the customer/ client.

-- Sign off your bid with a CTA (Call To action)- communicate your availability.
-In deeper sense, create a virtual sense of seriousness that can convince the client that you value them and the project.
+- Last and not least, sign off your bid with a CTA (Call To Action)- communicate your availability.
+In a more profound sense, create a virtual taste of seriousness that can convince the client that you value them and the project.

-Eventually, you will get a surefire way to bid and net in clients using the freelance bid checklist.
+Eventually, you will master the surefire way to bid and net in clients using the freelance bid checklist.